 Price

 The cost is the first thing many of us consider when comparing Maker 3 vs Maker.
-Even before the Black Friday and Christmas sales hit in 2024, you can grab a refurbished original machine at $179 directly from Cricut or pay approximately $269 for a new one on Amazon.
+Even before the Black Friday and Christmas sales hit in 2024, you can grab a refurbished original machine at $179 directly from Cricut or pay approximately $269 for a new one on Amazon (Joann offered brand-new Maker for $199 on Black Friday 2024).
 Make 3 costs way more, starting at $349 and reaching over $700 in bundles.

 Is it worth overpaying around $100 or much more for the latest version or not?